+The Fair Representation Act would transform House elections through three primary reforms: 1) ranked choice voting, 2) multi-winner districts, and 2) independent redistricting commissions.
 We show that a U.S. House elected under the Fair Representation Act would look very different:

-The Fair Representation Act in Your State
+The Fair Representation Act Report can be downloaded here.

 Click on your state to find out how the Fair Representation Act could transform representation in your state.

 |Florida||Maine||New Hampshire||Rhode Island||Wisconsin|

 To create these maps, FairVote partnered with Kevin Baas, creator of the Auto-Redistrict program.
 The maps are computer-generated based on user-specified criteria.
 Because the maps are computer-generated, they cannot take into account communities of interest and other considerations that an independent redistricting commission would.
 Instead, the program attempted to draw districts that would keep counties intact.
 We do not claim that these are the actual districts that would be used under the Fair Representation Act.
 They are examples.
 We did not attempt to "put our thumb on the scales" to increase fairness in any of these.